Tap-Payments/Card-iOS/README.md

 		 - `Verify Cardholder` Using the token to verify the ownership of the card.
 		 - `Save Card` Using the token to save this card and link it to a certain customer.
 		 - `Maintain Card` Used to renew a saved card.
- - transaction:
-	 - Provides essential information about this transaction.
- - transaction.reference:
-	 - Pass this value if you want to link this transaction to the a one you have within your system.
- - transaction.paymentAgreement.id:
-	 - The id the payment agreement you created using our Apis.
-	 - This is an agreement between you and your client to allow saving his card for further payments.
-	 - If not passed, it will be created on the fly.
- - transaction.paymentAgreement.contract.id:
-	 - The id the contract you created using our Apis.
-	 - This is a contract between you and your client to allow saving his card for further payments.
-	 - If not passed, it will be created on the fly.
  - order:
 	 - The details about the order that you will be using the token you are generating within.
  - order.id: